-If the defendant is served within two or three days of filing the complaint, and the defendant fails to responds, a final default judgment may take approximately six weeks.
+If the defendant is served within two or three days of filing the complaint, and the defendant fails to respond, a final default judgment may take approximately six weeks.
 If the defendant has insufficient defenses, then perhaps approximately two months.
-If the defendant has substantial defenses, it would be a case by case analysis.
+If the defendant has substantial defenses, it would be a case-by-case analysis.

 How do I analyze if it is cost-effective to pursue this matter?

-By looking at the case backwards, i.e. reviewing the collectibility of the anticipated judgment debtor.
+By looking at the case backward, i.e. reviewing the collectibility of the anticipated judgment debtor.